babetCode/BioMechRepo/website/content/overview.md

 weight: 1
 ---

 The Kalman Filter is a recursive algorithm used to estimate the state of dynamic systems from noisy measurements.
 One of its application is tracking the orientation of an Inertial Measurement Unit (IMU).
 IMUs provide data on acceleration and angular velocity but are prone to noise and drift over time.
 The Kalman Filter helps fuse this noisy sensor data with a predictive model to more accurately estimate the IMU's orientation given the measurement errors.
 In general, the Kalman Filter's ability to combine system predictions with real-time observations to produce optimal state estimates makes it useful in dynamic systems where the state changes over time.
 It is also computationally efficient due to its recursive nature, making it suitable for real-time applications.
-Here, I describe an extended kalman filter (one of many types of kalman filters) for a 6-axis IMU.
+Here, I describe an EKF (extended kalman filter --- one of many types of kalman filters) for a 6-axis IMU.

 ## Kalman Equations